metaphyze/tarry/README.md

         Show the current system time.
 You'll probably need to use this to set -until.
 For example, tarry -whatTimeIsIt
                 Current time: 17:22:03
+  -printTimeWhenDone
+        Print out the current time when done (includes milliseconds)

 ```